Welcome to the nursing program at Union College

 Our graduates have a consistently high pass rate for the NCLEX-RN® - a pass rate far above the state and national averages.
-In fact, 100% of our December 2018, May 2018 and December 2017 graduates passed on their first attempt!
-Additionally, our graduates had the highest NCLEX-RN® pass rate in the state of Nebraska and the Seventh-day Adventist higher educational system for 2018 (100%), 2016 (97.06%) and 2015 (94.44%).
+In fact, 100% of our 2020 graduates passed on their first attempt!
+With a five-year average of 96 percent, our graduates frequently have the highest NCLEX-RN® pass rate in the state of Nebraska and among Seventh-day Adventist universities.
 We are very proud of our graduates and their achievements!

 How often does your program admit a new class of students?

 The Union College Nursing Program admits a new nursing cohort of approximately 30 students each semester.
 The Nursing Program intends that an applicant to the nursing program is well prepared to successfully complete the nursing curriculum.